The 11 Best Products To Support A Healthy Skin Microbiome

 It's the most fascinating area of development in skin care, and we've only just scratched the surface of the skin microbiome.
-Here's what we know: There are trillions of microorganisms living on your skin.
-A flourishing microbiome is the key to a healthy skin barrier and, therefore, healthy, glowing skin.
-Inflammatory skin conditions—like acne, eczema, psoriasis—are all in some way affected by poor microbiome health.
-Many harsh skin care products can and do affect the health of it—namely products that are too stripping or that too dramatically alter the natural pH.
+Here's what we know: There are trillions of microorganisms1 living on your skin.
+A flourishing microbiome2 is the key to a healthy skin barrier and, therefore, healthy, glowing skin.
+Inflammatory skin conditions—like acne, eczema, psoriasis3—are all in some way affected by poor microbiome health.
+Many harsh skin care products can and do affect the health of it—namely products that are too stripping or that too dramatically alter the pH.

 So, if you are looking for products that may help your skin microbiome, here's a good place to start.